 Most people in a relationship seem to argue, right?
 We seem to believe this is healthy, normal and everyone does.
-I wonder, is it really healthy to argue and what type of arguments are supposedly healthy and what are damaging?
+I wonder, is it really healthy to argue, can arguing help a relationship and what type of arguments are supposedly healthy and what are damaging?

 If you are arguing and fighting a lot, does this mean your relationship is in trouble or destined to fail?

 Some therapeutic models of Counselling indicate it is healthy to argue; it allows both people to express their thoughts and feelings and be heard.
 Their theory also indicates an argument means you both care about your relationship.
 Those indicating this may not yet understand the way two mature people can learn to communicate respectfully and learn the needed skills of listening, paraphrasing, understanding and curiosity.
 They really seem to believe that arguing can help a relationship.

 Most couples that attend counselling do so due to their ongoing argument issues.
 The first thing we agree on is both people are different, both have been raised by a different family, have gone through different experiences and have personal points of view, some in agreement while others not so much.
 Couples attend Counselling because they are fed up with arguing, it gets them nowhere, resolves little and often causes offense.